ArenKDesai/Aren-s-Notes/Random Algorithms.md

 ### Probability Space
 Sample space $\Omega$ of all possible outcomes.
 Can be infinite.
 Ex: 4-sided die $\Omega = \{1,2,3,4\}$.
-Probabliity mass: each $i \in \Omega$ has a nonnegative probability mass.
-Total probabiltiy mass = 1.
+Probablitiy mass: each $i \in \Omega$ has a nonnegative probability mass.
+Total probability mass = 1.

+Tto